arangodb/spring-boot-starter/demo/README.md

 tyrion.ifPresent(c -> System.out.println(String.format("Found %s", c)));
 ```

-The console output should in both cases look like this:
+The console output should look like this:

 ```text
 ## Find a single character by name & surname